philboiv1n/django-poker/README.md

 python manage.py remove_inactive_players
 ```

-You need to create a .env file with the following key and values
+You need to create a .env file with the following :

 ```
 DJANGO_SECRET_KEY=your-secret-key-here